Never The Same Again

 violently!
 As I turned toward the direction of the commanding words, I was shocked to find

-myself starring down the barrel of a .38 revolver!
+myself staring down the barrel of a .38 revolver!
 Just ten feet away, the plain-clothes

 detective pointed the gun nervously the suns reflection gleamed brightly from